English

 Yoga: Calm Your Overstimulated Nervous System and Reduce Stress

-Yoga guides you to a state of deep relaxation.
-Many people practise yoga to switch off for a while.
-Yet, even after a physically demanding class, you leave the mat feeling rejuvenated.
+Yoga leads you to a state of deep relaxation.
+Many people practice yoga to switch off for a while.
+Yet, even after a physically demanding class, you step off the mat feeling rejuvenated.
 But how does this happen?
-Yoga restores a crucial balance in your body: between the two sides of your nervous system.
-The sympathetic ('on' mode) and the parasympathetic nervous system ('off' mode) are brought into harmony through yoga.
-This benefits your health.
+Yoga restores an important balance in your body: that between the two sides of your nervous system.
+The sympathetic ('on' mode) and parasympathetic nervous systems ('off' mode) are brought into harmony through yoga, benefiting your health.
 The beneficial effects of yoga continue long after you leave the mat.

 Sympathetic and Parasympathetic: Two Sides of the Nervous System